 In 1973, following the structural characterization of ferrocene, Wilkinson was one of two chemists awarded the Nobel Prize in Chemistry “for [his] pioneering work … on the chemistry of the organometallic, so called sandwich complexes.”
 His work greatly influenced and expanded the emerging field of organometallic chemistry.
 While the first organometallic compound was prepared in 1849, it was only in the 1950’s that significant advancements were made to understanding how metals can bond to carbon atoms.
 Today, the field of organometallic chemistry, or the chemistry of compounds that form metal-carbon bonds, is central to many applications.
 This includes: energy, dye-sensitized solar cells, catalysis, polymerization, drug discovery and synthesis, bioinorganic systems, and organic light-emitting diodes (OLEDs).

 Ferrocene itself also plays an active role in the field of organometallic chemistry.
 Ferrocene readily participates in electrophilic aromatic substitution; in fact, it is 100,000 times more reactive than benzene in these reactions.
 Ferrocene has found widespread application as a structural component of bidentate ligands in organometallic catalysis.
 For example, 1,1’-bis(diphenylphosphino)ferrocene (dppf) is a chelating ligand used in homogeneous catalysis.
 The ligand dppf chelates 1st, 2nd, and 3rd row transition metals including Ni, Pd, and Pt.
 [1,1'-Bis(diphenylphosphino) ferrocene]palladium(II) dichloride is an example of a palladium cross-coupling catalyst for C–C and C–heteroatom bond formation (Figure 5).
-In the module “MO Theory of Transition Metal Complexes,” we will synthesize two metal complexes featuring dppf.
+In the video “MO Theory of Transition Metal Complexes,” we will synthesize two metal complexes featuring dppf.

 Materials List